 "I got the call every landlord dreads at 10 P.M. … the toilet is plugged and it’s over flowing.
 Not being very handy, I head out the door with a plunger and extremely small toilet snake.
 Walking into the bathroom of the house, I immediately realized I was woefully underprepared.
 Cue emergency call to the plumber.
 After what seemed to be an entire roll of toilet paper was pulled out, we found a large, blue dog treat KONG was the culprit.
 Moral of the story, dog toys and toilets are a bad combination, and plumbers who make after hours calls are worth their weight in gold."

 Tenant negligence is the monster of this nightmare.
 How can you fix a problem that you may never find out about or until it is too late?
 While the tenant is the responsible party in reporting issues, there are still ways landlords can be proactive in avoiding this rental issue.
 Establish an open communication line and a trusted working relationship.
-Tenants are going to be less likely to reach out with problems if it takes days for an acknowledgement of their message and even more so if the problem they reach out with is swept under the rug.
+Tenants are going to be less likely to reach out with problems if it takes days for an acknowledgment of their message and even more so if the problem they reach out with is swept under the rug.
 Amy added that "being a landlord is a lot of work and a 'needy' job."
 Round the clock hours means being ready to handle any emergency thrown your way.
 Something to consider then is whether it would be worth it to hire a facility manager...

 Related Reading: Why You Should Be Using a Digital Rental App